mustafagonul/c-notes/README.md

 ### Some features of C language

 - C language is an intermediate programming language close to both machine perception and human perception.
 - C language can be preferred directly to machine language for many applications from an efficiency point of view.
-Because it is much easier to write the same program in machine language and the loss of efficiency is less.
+Because it is much easier and less efficient than writing the same program in machine language.
 - The main programming area of the C language is systems programming.
 - C is an algorithmic language.
 - It has high portability and readability features.
-- It is very flexible.
-It is efficient.
+- It is very flexible and efficient.
 - It is integrated with the UNIX operating system.

 ### Keywords - reserved words